 What protection systems should be used for devices operating in explosion hazard zones?

-Dusted and polluted air is a serious problem which, if not properly controlled, may lead to dangerous consequences for both the people, causing respiratory diseases, and also for the processing machines, which when operating in dusted and badly ventilated production halls may cause fire or even explosion.
+Dusted and polluted air is a serious problem.
+If not properly controlled, it may lead to dangerous consequences for the people, causing respiratory diseases, and for the processing machines.
+Processing machines when operating in dusted and badly ventilated production halls may cause fire or even explosion.
 Therefore, in order to create a safe work place for the people and for the machines, every air filtrating device and machine has to be equipped with adequate protective systems.

 Dusted air and explosion – what is the relation?